 Ritual

-The Ritual Committee is concerned with the conduct of all religious services of the congregation, offering advice and guidance to the clergy regarding the character and mode of Shabbat, holiday, and special services.
+Is concerned with the conduct of all religious services of the congregation, offering advice and guidance to the clergy regarding the character and mode of Shabbat, holiday, and special services.
 Individual committee members also create innovative liturgy and encourage congregants to compose original prayers and poetry for use in services.
 The committee aims to maximize the engagement of our members in all aspects of the synagogue’s spiritual life, and to expand the circle of people actively planning and carrying out our religious services.

 Social Action

 Devoted to raising the consciousness of our members regarding environmental and social justice issues and creating volunteer opportunities to channel this consciousness into meaningful activity.
 We organize clothing drives, support organizations that feed the hungry, arrange interfaith discussions, invite speakers on various human rights issues and plan events to commemorate national holidays such as Martin Luther King Day and Earth Day.
-These are just a few of the ways we join together to promote tikkun clam, healing the world.
+These are just a few of the ways we join together to promote tikkun olam, healing the world.